atom-morgan/atom-morgan.github.io/_posts/2018-05-23-never-work-for-less-than-x.md

 image: ""
 ---

 One of the worst pieces of advice I often see people give is to "never work for less than $X".
-People, often with an already proven track record within their industry, will say that newbies in the industry should not allow themselves to be taken advantage of by employers.
+Certain people, often with an already proven track record within their industry, will say that newbies in the industry should not allow themselves to be taken advantage of by employers.
 The common way to avoid this is by setting a price floor that all should never dip below.

 If you're trying to get into tech and you have an offer from a company, *do not* listen to this type of advice.
 Don't think back on a Medium article you saw that said developers should never accept less than $70,000 a year because anything lower than that is ripping you off.
 That may be true for the author, but is it true for you?